Rockwell says Boeing 737 MAX deal "very material"

 Boeing, based in Chicago, said its "firm concept" calls for the 737 MAX to use 13 percent less fuel than current 737s.
 The plane will include new LEAP-1B engines from CFM International, which combines resources from Snecma, a unit of the Safran Group of France, and General Electric Co (GE.N).

-Rockwell's deal takes the display contract away from Honeywell, which supplies six smaller, six-by-eight-inch screens standard on the current 737.
+Rockwell's deal takes the display contract away from Honeywell, which supplies six smaller, six-by-eight-inch screens standard on the current 737, said Rockwell Collins' Statler.

 Four of the new, 15.1-inch colour displays will be standard on the 737 MAX, a similar size and configuration to ones that Rockwell Collins supplies for Boeing's 787 Dreamliner.